Initiatives

 Healthcare

 Healthcare is a priority for us because without a healthy population base economic growth cannot be sustained.
-Today in Angola there are far too few qualified physicians and healthcare workers to meet the needs of a population of 30 million people.
+Today in Angola there are far too few physicians and healthcare providers to meet the needs of a population of 35 million people.
 As a result, life expectancy is significantly short and access to quality care is severely limited.
 In 2016 we established an urgent care clinic called Centro Médico bom Samaritano in the community of Cacuaco on the outskirts of Luanda in Angola.
 Currently the clinic employs an on-call physician, nurses, a lab tech, and an intake coordinator.
 Nearly 1,000 unduplicated patients are served each year and no patient has ever been denied service due to an inability to pay.

 Agriculture